USFWS/ak-dm-guide/appendix/glossary.md

 # Glossary

 _When consistent with usage in this document, definitions have been pulled from various other resources including Wikipedia,_ [_Open Data Handbook glossary_](http://opendatahandbook.org/glossary/en/)_,_ [_Duke Law EDRM glossary_](https://www.edrm.net/collections/edrmglossary/)_, and the_ [_Open Government Data Act_](https://www.congress.gov/bill/115th-congress/house-bill/4174/text#toc-H8E449FBAEFA34E45A6F1F20EFB13ED95) _codification of act definitions_ [_44 usc 3502_](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section3502\&num=0\&edition=prelim)_.
 It is possible to find alternative and contradictory definitions in other data management resources resources.
 The definitions provided here are those implied by the term’s usage in this document._

 **Accessibility**: the degree to which the resource is obtainable by an interested party.
-Direct access without constraint would be the most accessible (e.g. resources that may be downloaded without requiring a login), whereas resources that require third-party intervention would be less accessible.&#x20;
+Direct access without constraint would be the most accessible (e.g. resources that may be downloaded without requiring a login), whereas resources that require third-party intervention would be less accessible.

 **Archive Folder**: a consistent file structure with use constraints and backup schedule that houses the definitive record of a project’s data resources.
 Products in the archive folder are the subject of metadata records and are the versions intended for use and dissemination.
 Contrast with working folder.